koomai/wardrobe-themes/README.md

           "koomai/wardrobe-themes" : "dev-master"

-2. Run *composer update* to install
+2. Run *composer update* to install.
+Alternatively you can install it directly via composer on your Wardrobe installation:

+          composer require koomai/wardrobe-themes:dev-master

 3. Add the Service Provider to *config/app.php* (at the end of the *providers* array)

           'Koomai\WardrobeThemes\WardrobeThemesServiceProvider',